shvam0000/research-vuln-agent/README.md

 ## Overview

-MindFort Agentic is an advanced vulnerability research platform that leverages AI agents to continuously test, discover, and analyze security vulnerabilities in real-time.
+This is an advanced vulnerability research platform that leverages AI agents to continuously test, discover, and analyze security vulnerabilities in real-time.
 This system demonstrates autonomous security agents working as a team of elite hackers to deliver comprehensive penetration testing, vulnerability analysis, and compliance insights.

 ## 🎯 Project Objective